 We grant performance units to further emphasize our long-term market performance and align executives' incentives with those of our stockholders.
 We believe the use of performance units as an equity vehicle is consistent with market best practices for executive pay.
 For the 2023-2025 performance period, the Compensation Committee approved rTSR as the metric for the performance units granted to our NEOs, with our rTSR compared to the same premier industrial peer group companies that we used to assess competitive pay, plus BorgWarner Inc., Cummins Inc., Eaton Corporation plc, Parker-Hannifin Corporation, Roper Technologies, Inc. and TransDigm Group Incorporated, which we believe remain relevant comparators from a performance perspective despite their larger size.
 The Compensation Committee set a performance target for rTSR at the 50th percentile of the TSRs of the peer group for the three-year period from January 1, 2023 to December 31, 2025.
-Possible payouts for the performance units range from: 0% if actual 2023-2025 rTSR is below the 25th percentile of the TSRs of the peer group, 50% if actual 2023-2025 rTSR is at the 50th percentile of the TSRs of the peer group and up to 200% if actual 2023-2025 rTSR is at or above the 75th percentile of the TSRs of the peer group.
+Possible payouts for the performance units range from: 0% if actual 2023-2025 rTSR is below the 25th percentile of the TSRs of the peer group, 50% if actual 2023-2025 rTSR is at the 25th percentile of the TSRs of the peer group, 100% if actual 2023-2025 rTSR is at the 50th percentile of the TSRs of the peer group and up to 200% if actual 2023-2025 rTSR is at or above the 75th percentile of the TSRs of the peer group.
 Performance units earned based on 2023-2025 performance will vest no later than February 28, 2026.